AHSN-2021/Conference2021/content/register.md

 title: Registration
 ---

-Registration is now open!
-Please follow this link to register for the conference:
+Registration for the 2021 AHSN Conference is now live at:

-<a href="https://www.massey.ac.nz/learning/departments/school-english-media-studies/news-and-events/conferences--symposiums/humour-at-work-payment.cfm" target="_blank">Link to register</a>
+<a href="https://www.massey.ac.nz/learning/departments/school-english-media-studies/news-and-events/conferences--symposiums/humour-at-work-payment.cfm" target="_blank">Registration Website</a>

 The registration options are as follows: